 Unlike some cities, Anoka isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Anoka are a mix of both white- and blue-collar jobs.
 Overall, Anoka is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Anoka who work in office and administrative support (11.37%), sales jobs (8.27%), and management occupations (7.80%).

 In terms of college education, Anoka is nearly on par with the US average for all cities of 21.84%: 20.56% of adults 25 and older in Anoka have a bachelor's degree or advanced degree.

 The per capita income in Anoka in 2010 was $25,730, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $102,920 for a family of four.
 However, Anoka contains both very wealthy and poor people as well.

 Anoka is a somewhat ethnically-diverse city.
 The people who call Anoka home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Anoka residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Anoka include Norwegian, Irish, Swedish, and Polish.

 The most common language spoken in Anoka is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Laotian.